 GRE (Generic Routing Encapsulation) tunnel is used to carry non-IP packets through an IP Network.
-Non -IP packets, that are send over the GRE tunnel, need to be first encapsulated.
+Non-IP packets sent over the GRE tunnel must first be encapsulated.
 Hence, ALEOS is used to configure and encapsulate non-IP packets and transmit over IP through the GRE tunnel.